Common Questions.Shipping - Please read this section prior to sending me a message. Here

 Xtreme Air Vents builds the strongest vents on the market.
 Our vents are water-jet cut from super strong aluminum sheets with a custom punch pattern for the highest amount of air ventilation.
 This aluminum backing creates the backbone for our vents.
 Nothing can punch through or tear the vent.
 These vents are built for extreme riders that encounter trees, willows, rocks, other sleds etc. There is nothing worse than missing out on a good ride due to a torn vent.
 This just won't happen with Xtreme Air Vents.
 Each vent is wrapped with an extremely durable coated mesh.
 On all clutch side vents we add a layer of highly waterproof material between the aluminum and the mesh so no water can get on the clutches.
 This material is similar to frog skin material but we use our own custom thickness for high air flow.
 Water is kept out but air is allowed to pass right through.
 Many vent companies out there use polyester from the fabric store.
 This is just foolish.
 Polyester is not waterproof and will hold water which can then freeze.
 Frozen vents will not flow any air and thus become worthless.
 Just order em...we know you'll like em.

-I use to cut the
+I use to cut my panels with?

 ALL vents are supplied with a paper template that can be taped to the snowmobile panel for ease of cutting.
 For Ski-Doo XP sleds the plastic on the panels is thin.
 The panel can be heated up for a short period of time with a blow dryer and cut out with a sharp utility knife.
 Some guys like to leave some plastic behind the vents so they use various sizes of hole saws.
 For most sleds a jig saw with a metal blade works great.
 Drilling holes in the corners of the template will facilitate cutting.
+Update 2018 - for the past few years I have been using an oscillating cutter with rounded pvc blade.
+This tool works awesome also.

 How do I attach the vents to the panel?